Groningen walking tour

 This is one of a series of posts about American values inspired by my renunciation of American citizenship.
 I wrote last week about a book I’ve used for teaching, American Ways, and the six values it emphasizes.
 Last week I discussed individual freedom and self-reliance.
 This week I’d like to address two more: equality of…

-WinterWelVaart is Groningen’s annual Christmas market, with an unusual maritime twist that makes it extra special!
+WinterWelVaart and, now also Wintergoud, are the annual Christmas market in Groningen, with an unusual maritime twist that makes it extra special!

 I teach American Studies at a teacher-training college here in the Netherlands.
 The eight-week courses—two for the younger, full-time students, and one for the adult, part-time students—are not in-depth studies.
 They are introductory courses for students training to become English teachers.
 One of my goals is to prepare them for the sorts of questions their…